myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 #### GPT:
-(1) Code for modelling is in the notebook "ZeroShot_Classification_with_Definitions.ipynb" This folder also contains a requirements.txt, but the most important versioning is openai==1.51.2
+Code for GPT zero shot classification is in the notebook `ZeroShot_Classification_with_Definitions.ipynb` This folder also contains a `requirements.txt` with requirements, but the most important versioning is `openai==1.51.2`

-(2) Python notebook xxxx.ipynb for post processing of results + evaluation
+Python notebook xxxx.ipynb for post processing of results + evaluation

 #### LLaMa:
 (1) Python notebook xxxx.ipynb for running predictions